orbeon/orbeon-forms-doc/Form-Runner:-Server-side-Embedding.md

 ### HTTP client configuration

+The embedding implementation communicates with the rest of Orbeon Forms via HTTP or HTTPS.
 In general, you probably won't have to change this configuration.
 By default, it is as follows:

 ```xml
 <init-param>